-Former Attorney General Jeff Sessions resigned from the post earlier this year, and Matthew Whitaker was named acting attorney general.
+Former Attorney General Jeff Sessions resigned from the post in 2018, and Matthew Whitaker was named acting attorney general.

 From his time at the CIA to what he’s said about the Russia investigation, read on for five things to know about the respected attorney.